ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

-*This is a template repository for this organization.
-Start by replacing the placeholder for the project name with its actual title.*

 # Validating applicability of an artificial intelligence based optimisation model for production processes on Scandinor OÜ new planned production unit